 I personally also don’t like the use of euphemisms.
 Romance as a genre is full of hilarious examples of writers trying to avoid being too crude and (unwittingly) ending up with hilarious word choices.
 “His rod of steel” being one of the less ridiculous ones.
 I detest words like snatch, twat or purse for pussy.
 Even “kitten” would be better than that, but that’s a word I would use around the house; in erotica I would find that mildly off putting as well.

 I recently read a book that was sent to my by the author in exchange for a review.
 It was probably the worst example of bad erotic language I have read.
-You can read my review here; the book uses words like “meat curtain” and “cunt flap”.
+The book uses words like “meat curtain” and “cunt flap”.
 I am convinced the author is actually a man who has no idea what a woman even looks like “down there”.

 So, there it is.
 Once I am finally ready to publish my book, you can be sure it will be full of cunts and pussies.
 I like to call a spade a spade and yes, if that makes me vulgar, then so be it.
 I guess vulgarity turns me on.
 Sue me.